vigneshvicky007-git/Facebook-feed/README.md

-# Netflix
+# Facebook-Feed

 A most popular social network facebook, Build using ReactJS.
-Here the user can signin with there email id and post their thoughts through messages and photos on the feed. used firebase as a database for the posts and ids.
+Here the user can signin with their email id and post their thoughts through messages and photos on the feed. used firebase as a database for the posts and ids.